-Consumer confidence grew again in July, according to new data from KBC Bank Ireland.
+Consumer sentiment dipped in February, according to the latest survey from KBC Bank Ireland.